Tokenomics: Security tokens for fundraising

 In traditional capital markets, if a company wants to raise funds from the public, it must go through an initial public offering (IPO), which may take years, costing anywhere from $4 to $28 million in fees, depending on its size.
 In the early stages, only accredited investors are allowed to enter an investment, such as a venture capital.
 In the decentralized, automated world, with lower cost, tokens can be created by anyone, with fundamental parameters and functions described by tokenomics.
-Instead of equities, blockchain companies raise funds through the issuing of tokens in the process of initial coin offerings.
+Instead of equities, blockchain companies raise funds through the issuing of tokens in the process of initial coin offerings (ICOs).
 The security tokens can be thought of as equity shares of the blockchain companies.
 After issuing the tokens, individual investors are allowed to buy tokens and own shares.
 For investors, they can become early contributors to gain returns along with the growth of the company.
 Web 3.0 investors can sell their holdings of tokens after the vesting period.